AlexHsuYu/KotlinTcpUdpDemo/README.md

 # KotlinTcpUdpDemo
-This repository holds socket that explains the fundementals of TCP/UDP by Kotlin.
+This repository holds socket that explains the implementation of TCP/UDP by Kotlin.